 Negotiations on the Australia-Korea Free Trade Agreement (KAFTA) concluded in December 2013.
 The Agreement was signed by the Trade and Investment Minister, Mr Andrew Robb, and his South Korean counterpart the Minister for Trade, Industry and Energy, Mr Yoon Sang-jick, in Seoul on 8 April 2014.

 Minister Robb tabled the text of the Agreement along with a National Interest Analysis in the Australian Parliament on 13 May 2014.

 The text of KAFTA and the National Interest Analysis was tabled in the Australian Parliament for 20 joint sitting days and was considered by the Joint Standing Committee on Treaties (JSCOT).
 On 4 September 2014, the Chair of JSCOT tabled Report 142 of its inquiry into KAFTA in Parliament.
 The report supported KAFTA and recommended the Government take binding treaty action.

 Following tabling of the report, the Minister for Immigration and Border Protection, the Hon Scott Morrison MP introduced customs implementing legislation into Parliament.

-Two other Parliamentary committees have also reviewed KAFTA and its implementing legislation.
+Two other Parliamentary committees also reviewed KAFTA and its implementing legislation.
 Both recommended binding treaty action be taken.
 The Senate Legal and Constitutional Affairs Legislation Committee’s tabled its report on 24 September 2014.
 The Senate Foreign Affairs, Defence and Trade References Committee tabled its report on 1 October 2014.

 The implementing legislation was passed by the Australian Parliament on 1 October 2014 and amendments to customs, life insurance and foreign investment regulations were finalised shortly afterward.
 KAFTA entered into force on 12 December 2014.